Neusiok Trail: Lodging and camping

 Each of the three-sided shelters has a fire grill and accommodates about three people.
 No drinking water is available along the trail.
 The shelters used to have water pumps, but they have since been removed and there is no word on replacing them.

 The Oyster Point Campground is the southern trail-head for the Neusiok, and it is situated on the banks of the Newport River.
 The year-round campground is nestled under tall loblolly pines, and it features 15 sites and two vault toilets.
 Each site has a picnic table, fire grill, parking spur, tent pad, and lantern post.
 Oyster Point also has a shallow water boat ramp which provides a launching point for boaters and anglers to access the Intracoastal Waterway.

 Camping is not permitted at the Pine Cliff Picnic Area, the Neusiok's northern trail-head.

 Hazards

-Hunters sometimes walk the Neusiok, so during hunting season, October through December, hikers are recommended to wear a bright orange hat or vest.
+Hunters sometimes use the Neusiok to access more remote hunting grounds, so during hunting season, October through December, hikers are recommended to wear a bright orange hat or vest.
+Hunting is prohibited within 150 yds of recreation areas and campsites.

 The trail passes through the habitats of the American alligator and the American black bear.
-Venomous snakes, copperheads, cottonmouths, timber (canebrake) and pygmy rattlesnakes, live in Croatan National Forest, so hikers are recommended to look before placing their hands or feet in thick brush.
+Venomous snakes, copperheads, cottonmouths, timber (canebrake) and pygmy rattlesnakes, live in Croatan National Forest.
+Hikers are recommended to look before placing their hands or feet in thick brush.
+Mosquitoes and ticks are present, especially during the summer, and may carry diseases.
+Lyme disease (tick-borne) has been reported in several nearby counties, but not within the Croatan National Forest.